carbon-design-system/carbon-platform/docs/packages-auth.md

     passport.authenticate('prepiam.ice.ibmcloud.com')
 ```

-_Note:_ keep in mind you will have to await for the instance to be resolved before being able to use
+_Note:_ keep in mind you will have to await for the passport instance to be resolved before being
-it
+able to use it